picohari/atmega128_alpine-mbus-emulator/README.md

 ```
 Simply run the makefile with `make`

 After this, run `avrdude -cusbasp -pm128 -Uflash:w:main.hex` to flash the firmware onto the controller.
-Here I use the [USBasp](http://www.fischl.de/usbasp/).
+On my board the external oscillator has 16Mhz, the timing parameters in the code have been adjusted to this value.
+To program the AVR and set fuses I prefer the [USBasp](http://www.fischl.de/usbasp/).

 ## Hardware